Cal Jennings: Memphis 901

 On January 9, 2020, Jennings was selected with the 17th overall pick by FC Dallas in the 2020 MLS SuperDraft.
 However, in late February, he was released from the club's pre-season camp without earning a first-team contract.
 A few months later, on July 13, Jennings joined USL Championship club Memphis 901.

 Jennings made his professional debut for Memphis 901 on July 15, coming on as a 62nd-minute substitute during a 3–0 defeat against Birmingham Legion.
 He then scored his first goal for the club on July 18 against Atlanta United 2 during a 2–2 draw.

 Jennings ended his first season scoring a hat-trick on October 3 against Birmingham Legion.
 His three goals helped the club to a 3–1 victory.
 This was part of a scoring run in which Jennings scored in four games in a row, netting eight goals.

 Los Angeles FC

 On December 4, 2020, Jennings joined USL Championship club Indy Eleven for the 2021 season.
 However, on March 9, 2021, it was announced that Jennings had signed with Major League Soccer club Los Angeles FC without playing a game for Indy Eleven.
 To make the signing, Los Angeles FC traded their natural third-round selection in the 2022 MLS SuperDraft for Jennings's college rights from FC Dallas.
 Following the 2022 season, Jennings was released by LAFC.

 Tampa Bay Rowdies

 On January 26, 2023, Jennings signed with USL Championship side Tampa Bay Rowdies.
 He left Tampa Bay following their 2024 season.

 Charleston Battery

 On February 18, 2025, Jennings signed with USL Championship side Charleston Battery.
+On 1 December, 2025, Jennings left Charleston Battery.

+FC Ryukyu

+In January 2026, Jennings signed with J3 League side FC Ryukyu in Okinawa, Japan.

+Sacramento Republic FC

+On August 14, 2026 Sacramento Republic FC of the USL Championship announced they had signed Jennings to a contract.